mmaxence/mmaxence.github.io/content/_index.md

 ## 2019
 ### Design system expert
-The team is about to publish an online version of our Design System. 🎊
+The team recently published an online version of our [Design System](https://design.buzzvil.com). 🎊
 Building a Design system is more a story about team organization, workflow and Principles than it is about Components.

 ### Leading a mission team